CoderStellaJ/CS3244-ML-Project/README.md

 In real conditions, there may be multiple people in front of the user, we need to compare bounding boxes size to determine which person is closer to user and take it as the main object.

 #### Determine main object moving direction (4.8 ~ 4.10)
-Compare the biggest bounding box with the average size of the previous 5 images.
+Compare the biggest bounding box with the average width or height of the previous 5 images.
 If current box size is larger, output audio "Approaching"

 #### Transform detection and direction to voice (4.11 ~ 4.12)